html-validate/html-validate/docs/dev/running-in-browser.md

 ## Configuration loading

-Since v%version% {@link dev/using-api#staticconfigloader `StaticConfigLoader`} is used by default but you might want to explicitly enable it:
+Since v8.0.0 {@link dev/using-api#staticconfigloader `StaticConfigLoader`} is used by default but you might want to explicitly enable it:

 ```diff
 -import { HtmlValidate } from "html-validate"